Moeez774/Notes_App/README.md

 Database:

 For storing and updating data in realtime, this app uses firebase firestore which is handled in Server side of Nextjs.

+You can try this app at here: https://notes-app-five-livid.vercel.app